 My flesh longs for You, in a dry and thirsty land where there is no water,

 Thus I will bless You while I live; I will lift up my hands in Your name.
-My soul shall be satisfied as with marrow and fatness,
+My soul shall be satisfied as with

 Because You have been my help,